rbvegas/StatiCSharp/Documentation/HowTo/meta_data_for_sites.md

 The following entries are currently available:

-- Published: A boolean value of whether the site is ready to be published.
-If false, no HTML file is generated.
-True is the default.
 - Title: The title of that site.
 - Description: A short description of the site.
 Is displayed in the item list e.g.
 - Author: The authors' name.